ucarion/godot/README.md

 This is my simple project I've been working on called Godot.
-The name Godot comes from Samuel Beckett's play *En Attendant Godot* (*Waiting For Godot*) because I find myself waiting indefinite periods of time for Godot to play a move.
+The name Godot comes from Samuel Beckett's play *En attendant Godot* (English: *Waiting For Godot*) because I find myself waiting indefinite periods of time for Godot to play a move.

 I made Godot both to practice programming and for a science fair project, but most of all I made Godot to have fun.